jishnupsamal/Explore-360/README.md

 - **World Clock** : The World Clock automatically sets timezone based on user's IP Address.

-- **Weather Report** : Provides weather information of the travellers' location, so that they could plan their tour accordingly.
+- **Weather Forecast** : Provides weather information of the travellers' location, so that they could plan their tour accordingly.

 - **Location Dashboard** : Allows the the user to access his/her location in real-time and also allows to look for public facilities like hospitals, restaurants, hotels,etc., nearby.